 ½ tsp salt, to taste

-Any leftover meat from a roast duck, chopped
+Any leftover meat from a roast duck (best if at least 1lb), rough chop

 1 lb diced potato

-1. Combine in a soup pot the broth, bay leaves, dried herbs, onion, carrots, celery seeds and salt and pepper.
+2. Add the broth, bay leaves, dried herbs, carrots, barley, celery seeds and salt and pepper.
 Simmer for about an hour.

-2. Add the meat, potato and corn and chard and simmer another 15 to 30 minutes, or until the potatoes are soft.
+3. Add the meat, potato and corn (or peas) and chard and simmer another 15 to 30 minutes, or until the potatoes are soft.

 No comments: